 When you multiply by 10, add a zero to the number

 A major part of third and fourth grade math is teaching students how to multiply by multiples of ten.
 Students are often told that when you multiply a number by ten, just add a zero to the end of the number.
-However, once again, this isn’t always true.
+However, once again, this isn’t always true, leading to one of the common mistakes when teaching math.
 When students multiply decimals by ten and powers of ten, they do not add a zero to the end of the number.
 Not only does the rule lead students to misconceptions, but it also prevents students from developing a deeper understanding of our base-ten system.
 Students should learn that when multiplying by 10 or 100, each digit is shifted to the left on a place value table, because they are adding another place to the number.
 You can learn more about how I teach multiplying and dividing by multiples of ten here.

 In a fraction, the big number always goes on the bottom